Personal injury Trust Investment

 How will my personal injury claim affect my means-tested state benefits?

-The reason this is an issue with your personal injury claim is that ultimately you would expect to receive a lump sum of capital, and this capital will likely generate at least some income.
-It is this compensation capital and income that would probably mean you reduce or lose your means-tested state benefits.
+After you receive your personal injury claim you would expect to receive a significant lump sum of capital, and this capital is likely generate at least some income.
+This compensation capital and income that would probably mean you reduce or lose your means-tested state benefits.
+A personal injury trust can help you to avoid this issue.

 How much compensation can you hold before means-tested state benefits are affected?